Vildmarksvägen

-Vildmarksvägen (The Wilderness Road), sometimes called Stekenjokkvägen by people living near Stekenjokk, which crosses Vildmarksvägen, is a tourist road stretching from northern Jämtland to southern Lapland, Sweden.
+Vildmarksvägen (The Wilderness Road), locally known as Stekenjokkvägen after the mountain pass of Stekenjokk is a tourist road stretching from northern Jämtland to southern Lapland, Sweden.
 It begins in Strömsund and ends in Vilhelmina.
 Part of the road is closed during winter at times because of heavy snow, which can reach up to 7 m.
-In 2012 the Frostvikens Fjällpark was open in Gäddede as part of the Vildmarksvägen.
+In 2012, the Frostvikens Fjällpark was open in Gäddede as part of the Vildmarksvägen.
 Vildmarksvägen also hosts the Bjurälven nature reserve.
 Part of the road is above the tree line.

 Route

 The 360 km route of Vildmarksvägen begins in Strömsund.
 It continues to the town of Gäddede and Road 342, then passes through Jormvattnet, Stora Blåsjön, and Stekenjokk, and on to Klimpfjäll.
 From there it continues to Kultsjön and Saxnäs via Stalon and Lake Moalgomaj, on to Vilhelmina.
 Parts of the road through Kalfjället are closed at times during winter because of heavy snow, and the Stekkenjokk plateau is also closed from mid-October to the beginning of June.